top of page

 What inspired the formation of this art group?

-The Group aspires to be a nurturing and supportive space for artists of all levels, providing a platform for experienced and aspiring artists to come together, collaborate, and unleash their creativity.
+The group aspires to be a nurturing and supportive space for artists of all levels, providing a platform for experienced and aspiring artists to come together, collaborate, and unleash their creativity.
 By fostering a sense of community and offering a creative outlet, the group aims to make a meaningful impact on Retirees in the community.

-Driven by the dedication of fluctuating membership, of self-taught artists, typically ranging from 10 to 20, the Lilac Hill Art Group provides a common space for artists to create and express themselves.
+Driven by the dedication of fluctuating membership of self-taught artists, typically ranging from 10 to 20, the Lilac Hill Art Group provides a common space for artists to create and express themselves.
 Currently boasting 12 members, the group embraces all mediums, allowing each artist to explore their unique style while supporting and learning from one another.
 With a welcoming approach to new members, the Lilac Hill Art Group prides itself on building a strong sense of community.

 Please share the details about upcoming exhibitions.

 The Lilac Hill Art Group hosts an annual exhibition, a much-anticipated event that showcases the artistic talents of its members to the broader community.
-Led by the President of the Lilac Hill Art Group, Tom Hogg, the upcoming exhibition at Romancing the Stone Gardens in Maide Vale promises to be a celebration of creativity and artistry.
+Led by the President of the Lilac Hill Art Group, Tom Hogg, the upcoming exhibition at Romancing the Stone Gardens in Maida Vale promises to be a celebration of creativity and artistry.
 Through this event, and other exhibitions including Bloomin' Beautiful, the group aims to engage art lovers and enthusiasts while highlighting the diverse styles and techniques represented.

 How does the group support and nurture the growth of its members' artistic abilities?